automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Szechuanosaurus.md

 # Szechuanosaurus
-## Description: This theropod was a close relative of Sinraptor.
+## This theropod was a close relative of Sinraptor.